Eye membrane patch shows promise for blinding corneal disease

 Summary

-This early study tested whether a thin, clear membrane from the back of the cornea (Descemet's membrane) can help the eye heal in people with limbal stem cell deficiency, a condition that causes blindness.
+This study tested whether a thin, clear membrane from the back of the cornea (Descemet's membrane) can help the eye heal in people with limbal stem cell deficiency, a condition that can cause blindness.
 Nineteen participants received the membrane as a patch on the eye's surface.
-The goal was to see if it could restore the cornea's outer layer and improve vision.
-The study focused on safety and early signs of effectiveness.
+The goal was to see if the membrane could help regrow the cornea's outer layer and improve vision, while monitoring for side effects.

 Disclaimer Read more